 Water and wastewater utilities are adapting to the rapidly changing conditions imposed across the country and the world by the COVID-19 pandemic.
 With stay-at-home orders, closures of schools, restaurants, and other businesses, and major disruptions to the workforce and operations, utilities are changing practices and procedures every day to continue to operate and provide the general public with an essential public service.
 How will these changing conditions and operations affect utility finances?
-How will utilities accommodate these financial effects?
+What are the financial implications of COVID-19 to utilities?

-While the current environment continues to rapidly change, it is nearly impossible to comprehensively assess all financial implications to utilities at this time.
+While the current environment continues to rapidly change, it is nearly impossible to comprehensively assess all of the financial implications of COVID-19 to utilities at this time.
 However, some practices are becoming more commonplace among utilities across the country.
-This is an attempt to consider their financial implications on utilities on a broad level, and it follows a March 23rd webinar that we conducted with the UNC School of Government.
-As the weeks go on, utilities should monitor their revenues and expenses to more accurately estimate the effects of COVID-19 on their own finances.
+This is an attempt to consider financial implications of COVID-19 on utilities on a broad level, and it follows a March 23rd webinar that we conducted with the UNC School of Government.
+As the weeks go on, utilities should monitor their revenues and expenses to more accurately estimate the financial implications of COVID-19 on their own systems.

 Suspension of disconnections due to non-payment